Conflict Minerals Policy

 - Hasbro requires its third party vendors to source from conflict free smelters in support of Hasbro’s conflict minerals goal.

-- Both the Conflict Free Sourcing Program (CFSP) and the London Bullion Market Association (LBMA) publish lists of acceptable smelters.
+- Both the Responsible Minerals Assurance Program (RMAP) and the London Bullion Market Association (LBMA) publish lists of acceptable smelters.
 Hasbro requires a vendor to select a smelter from one of these two lists.

-- If a third party vendor is not sourcing from Conflict Free smelters, designated as conflict free by a third party auditor such as the Conflict Free Sourcing Initiative (Conflict Free Sourcing Program), London Bullion Market Association, or any other recognized equivalent, the supplier must immediately begin working with CFSI or LBMA to transition to, or validate, that Conflict Free Smelter(s) is/are the sole source of conflict minerals.
+- If a third party vendor is not sourcing from Conflict Free smelters, designated as conflict free by a third party auditor such as the Responsible Minerals Initiative (RMI), London Bullion Market Association, or any other recognized equivalent, the supplier must immediately begin working with RMI or LBMA to transition to, or validate, that Conflict Free Smelter(s) is/are the sole source of conflict minerals.

 Hasbro reserves the right to require additional documentation to verify the conflict minerals used and source of the conflict minerals contained in the products supplied to Hasbro.